How unconventional oxidation state Au$^{2+}$ is stabilized in halide perovskite Cs$_4$Au$_3$Cl$_{12}$: a first-principles study of its polaron crystal nature: Results and Discussion

 The above results highlight the largely asymmetric nature of the \ch{Au^{2+}} state stability against redox reactions.
-Equation~\ref{rct:redox1} indicates that the removal of electrons can be done locally, which suggests that \ch{Cs4Au3Cl12} is stable against modest oxidation.
-On the other hand, Equation~\ref{rct:redox2} indicates instability against reduction.
-However, Equation~\ref{rct:redox3} suggests that if the crystal is already oxidized, the effect of reduction can be local.
-Therefore, we suggest that experimentally synthesized \ch{Cs4Au3Cl12} is oxidized from the stoichiometric \ch{Cs4Au3Cl12} and that the synthesized samples must be moderately oxidized to retain the mixed-valence state.
+Figure~\ref{fig:defect}(a) indicates that the removal of electrons can be done locally without destroying other \ch{Au^{2+}}, which suggests that \ch{Cs4Au3Cl12} is stable against modest oxidation.
+On the other hand, Figure~\ref{fig:defect}(b) indicates that reduction does not create additional \ch{Au^{2+}}, but instead makes the crystal metallic.
+This suggests vulnerability of \ch{Au^{2+}} against reduction.
+However, Figure~\ref{fig:defect}(c) suggests that if the crystal is already oxidized, then some additional \ch{Au^{2+}} can be created.
+Therefore, we suggest that \ch{Cs4Au3Cl12} should be synthesized to be slightly \ch{Au^{2+}}-deficient and Cl-excess chemical conditions (oxidized), such as \ch{Cs4Au^{2+}_{1-x}Au^{3+}_{2+x}Cl_{12+x}}, where $x$ is greater than zero, to retain the mixed-valence state.